-While patents are national documents granted under national rules and procedures, the PCT allows patentees who want international protection to shortcut some of that process through a preliminary examination of the application.
-This system gives great leverage to patentees because it establishes the priority of a patent application at the international level.
-It also gives them a generous amount of time to assess the market potential of their patent in the different countries, and to rethink their strategy before proceeding with national filing.
+This process gives great advantage to patentees because it establishes the priority of an application at the international level.
+It means that a patent application becomes "claimed territory" before filing at the national level.
+It also gives applicants a generous amount of time to assess the market potential of their patent in the different countries, and to rethink their strategy before proceeding with national filing.
+Significantly, the PCT is an important source of revenue for WIPO, which conducts the search and examination work on a user-fee basis.

-The PCT is being reformed at present, ostensibly to streamline the process and make it a lot simpler.
+The PCT is being reformed at the moment, ostensibly to streamline the process and make it a lot simpler.
 However, the reform process is an opening for the PCT to adjust to new policy objectives and needs of WIPO's overall harmonisation agenda.
 One of those is likely to be the incorporation of a database of traditional knowledge for international searches.
-A more speculative question is whether a revised PCT would extend WIPO's involvement to the full examination and grant of 'world' patents.
+4 A more speculative question is whether a revised PCT would extend WIPO's powers to the full examination and grant of "world" patents.

-A uniform patent law
+1.3 A uniform patent law

-Once the PLT was finalised, the WIPO member states agreed to move on to harmonisation of the core rules of patenting.
+Once the PLT was adopted in 2000, the WIPO member states agreed to move on to harmonisation of the basic rules of patenting.
 This will be achieved through the Substantive Patent Law Treaty (SPLT).
-A first attempt to harmonise substantive patent law floundered ten years ago because the US refused to give up the 'first-to-invent' principle in determining who has the right to a patent (most of the rest of the world uses a 'first-to-file' rule.)
-But the US has now indicated that it is ready to give up this principle if the rest of the negotiations look promising.
+A first attempt to harmonise substantive patent law floundered ten years ago because the US refused to give up the "first-to-invent" principle in determining who has the right to a patent.
+(Most of the rest of the world uses a "first-to-file" rule.)
+But the US has now indicated that it is ready to give up its cherished principle if the rest of the harmonisation negotiations are promising.